peteroupc/peteroupc.github.io/random.md

 In general, an application ought to seed a noncryptographic PRNG's full state with either the output of a cryptographic RNG or a seed described in the [**previous section**](#Seed_Generation).

 Some applications require multiple processes (including threads, tasks, or subtasks) to use [**reproducible "random" numbers**](#Manually_Seeded_PRNGs) for the same purpose.
 An example is multiple instances of a simulation with random starting conditions.
-However, noncryptographic PRNGs tend to produce sequences that don't behave like independent random number sequences (that is, the sequences are _correlated_ to each other), which is undesirable for simulations in particular.
-To reduce this correlation risk, an application can:

-- Choose seeds carefully.
-The risk is lowest if the seeds are uncorrelated themselves.
-It is NOT RECOMMENDED to seed PRNGs with sequential counters, linearly related numbers, or timestamps; timestamps in particular can carry the risk of generating the same "random" number sequence accidentally.<sup>[**(18)**](#Note18)</sup>
-- Choose PRNGs carefully.
-The risk is reduced by choosing a [**high-quality PRNG**](#High_Quality_RNGs_Requirements) that supports "streams" of uncorrelated sequences (sequences that behave like independent random number sequences and don't overlap) and has an efficient way to assign a different stream to each process.
-Examples of such PRNGs include `sfc` and so-called "counter-based" PRNGs(Salmon et al. 2011)<sup>[**(48)**](#Note48)</sup>.
+However, noncryptographic PRNGs tend to produce number sequences that are correlated to each other, which is undesirable for simulations in particular.
+To reduce this correlation risk, the application can choose a [**high-quality PRNG**](#High_Quality_RNGs_Requirements) that supports "streams" of uncorrelated sequences (sequences that behave like independent random number sequences and don't overlap) and has an efficient way to assign a different stream to each process.
+Examples of such PRNGs include `sfc` and so-called "counter-based" PRNGs (Salmon et al. 2011)<sup>[**(18)**](#Note18)</sup>.
 Non-examples include LCGs with a non-prime modulus and PRNGs based on them, such as PCG.
-- Use two or more different designs of PRNGs across the set of processes, to reduce correlation risks due to a particular PRNG's design.<sup>[**(19)**](#Note19)</sup>

-The following is a general way to seed multiple processes for random number generation.
-(Note that this procedure has disadvantages, such as the risk of generating seeds that lead to overlapping, correlated, or even identical number sequences, especially if each process uses the same PRNG.)
-Generate a seed (or use a predetermined seed) and distribute that seed to each process as follows<sup>[**(20)**](#Note20)</sup>:
+Depending on the PRNG, there are different ways to seed multiple processes for random number generation, described as follows.<sup>[**(19)**](#Note19)</sup>

+1. For counter-based PRNGs: Generate a seed (or use a predetermined seed), then:

     1. Create a PRNG instance for each process.
+    2. Build a string consisting of the seed and a fixed identifier (an example is "myseed-mysimulation"), generate a hash code of that string using a hash function of N or more bits, and take the first N bits of that code as the counter, where N is the counter's size in bits.
+    3. For each process, initialize its PRNG instance with the seed and the counter, then add 1 to the seed (in case of overflow, the seed is 0 instead).

+2. For PRNGs that implement "streams" by providing an efficient way to discard a fixed but huge number of PRNG outputs (that is, to "jump the PRNG ahead"): Generate a seed (or use a predetermined seed), then:

+    1. Create one PRNG instance and initialize it with the seed.
+    2. For each process, give that process a copy of the PRNG's current internal state, then jump the original PRNG ahead.

+3. For other PRNGs, or if each process uses a different PRNG design, the following is a way to seed multiple processes for random number generation, but it carries the risk of generating seeds that lead to overlapping, correlated, or even identical number sequences, especially if the processes use the same PRNG.<sup>[**(20)**](#Note20)</sup> Generate a seed (or use a predetermined seed), then:

+    1. Create a PRNG instance for each process.
 The instances need not all be of the same design of PRNG; for example, some can be `jsf` and others `xoroshiro128**`.
-2. In each process, build a string consisting of three parts: `IDENT`, `UNIQUE`, and `SEED`.
-Example: "mysimulation-1-myseed".<sup>[**(21)**](#Note21)</sup>
+    2. In each process, build a string consisting of the seed, a unique number for each process, and a fixed identifier (an example is "myseed-1-mysimulation").<sup>[**(21)**](#Note21)

-    - `IDENT` is a fixed identifier that's the same for all processes in the set.
-    - `UNIQUE` is a unique number for the PRNG instance.
-    - `SEED` is the seed distributed to each process in the set.

-3. In each process, use a [**hash function**](#Hash_Functions) of N or more bits to generate a hash code of the string in step 2, and use the first N bits of that code as the seed for that PRNG instance, where N is that PRNG's state length.<sup>[**(22)**](#Note22)</sup>
+    3. In each process, use a [**hash function**](#Hash_Functions) of N or more bits to generate a hash code of the string in the previous step, and use the first N bits of that code as the seed for that PRNG instance, where N is that PRNG's state length.<sup>[**(21)**](#Note21)</sup>

+It is NOT RECOMMENDED to seed PRNGs with timestamps, since they can carry the risk of generating the same "random" number sequence accidentally.<sup>[**(22)**](#Note22)</sup>

 <a id=Existing_RNG_APIs_in_Programming_Languages></a>
 ## Existing RNG APIs in Programming Languages